Politically exposed person: Risk screening and PEP datasets

+There are several crowd-sourced lists of PEPs being made available utilizing public contributions.

+By country
-Most of the 37 FATF member countries treat domestic and foreign PEPs with heightened scrutiny.

-The FATF guidance implies that if a person is a foreign PEP, it de facto makes him or her a domestic PEP in the person's own country.
-This makes sense for crime prevention, because to export proceeds of crime, the PEP must first use a own domestic financial system and thus, importance is placed on domestic, and non-foreign PEPs.
+Most of the 39 FATF member countries treat domestic and foreign PEPs with heightened scrutiny.
+The FATF guidance implies that if a person is a foreign PEP, it makes them a de facto domestic PEP within their own country.

 Australia

-Under Australia's Anti-Money Laundering (AML) and Counter-Terrorism Financing (CTF) Rules, Politically exposed persons (PEPs) are individuals who occupy a prominent public position or functions in a government body or international organisation, both within and outside Australia.
+Under Australia's Anti-Money Laundering (AML) and Counter-Terrorism Financing (CTF) Rules, PEPs are individuals who occupy a prominent public position or functions in a government body or international organisation, both within and outside Australia.
 This definition also extends to their immediate family members and close associates.

-The AML/CTF Rules define three categories of PEPs:
+The AML/CTF rules define three categories of PEPs: